 Potential indications for primary magnesium sulfate prophylaxis include preeclampsia with any signs of neurologic involvement (vision change, irritability, severe headache, marked hyperreflexia and/or clonus); prophylaxis may also be given in patients with preeclampsia and severe features mandating urgent delivery.
 A decision to initiate magnesium as primary prophylaxis should always be undertaken in consultation with the treating obstetrician.

 Women should be followed clinically for resolution of hypertension, proteinuria, and end-organ dysfunction.
 Hypertension and/or proteinuria persisting for >6 months postpartum requires evaluation for causes unrelated to pregnancy.

-Recurrence risk: The risk of recurrence in a subsequent pregnancy is around 20%; however, the actual number is subject to some variation dependent on individual risk factors (see Preeclampsia).
-Low-dose acetylsalicylic acid (ASA) is thought to improve the development of placental vascularization around the time of placentation, thereby reducing the risk of subsequent preeclampsia by up to 20%.
+Recurrence risk: The risk of recurrence in a subsequent pregnancy is ~20%; however, the actual number is subject to some variation dependent on individual risk factors (see Preeclampsia).
+Acetylsalicylic acid (ASA) is thought to improve the development of placental vascularization around the time of placentation, thereby reducing the risk of subsequent early onset preeclampsia by up to 20%.